 The LDEV# input signal to the 82C465MV indicates whether a local-bus device will be responding to the current cycle.
 If the access is not in the local DRAM range and the 82C465MV samples LDEV# active at the end of the first T2 clock cycle, it will allow the responding device to assume responsibility for terminating the current local cycle.
-Otherwise, the 82C465MV passes on the cycle to the AT bus.
+Otherwise, the 82C465MV passes on the cycle to the ISA bus.
 If the access is in the local DRAM range, the 82C465MV logic ignores LDEV#.

 Normally, if a local bus device asserts LDEV# and then removes it without responding with its LRDY#, the 82C465MV will await a response forever and the system will hang.
-Bit ADh[7] is provided to avoid this situation.
+SYSCFG ADh[7], as shown in Table 4-3, is provided to avoid this situation.